5 Powerful Ways to Make Your Emails More Persuasive

 2. Make It Stand Out

-A killer CTA is designed well in the first place.
-Definitely make your CTA very outstanding from the rest of the content in your email.
-You can do this by using contrasting colors that attract the eye, using a larger font size, or introducing some unique design features like buttons or icons.
-This should catch the attention of the recipient and clearly indicate where they should click next.
+Killer CTAs are well thought out in the first place.
+Don’t forget to make your CTA really stand out from the rest of your email.
+You can achieve this by using eye-catching colors, larger fonts or creating design elements such as buttons or icons.
+This should catch the recipient’s attention and tell them what to click next.

 3. Keep It Simple